sjTheSahilJoseph/.dotfiles/README.md

 ## Softwares and Settings:

 ### Operating System
-- Microsoft Windows 10 Pro x64
+- Microsoft Windows 11 Pro x64
-  - Pin almost every mostly used software on taskbar.
-  - Create shortcut of almost every mostly used software on desktop.
+  - Taskbar should be empty (no pinned items).
+  - Desktop should be empty.

 ### Terminal
-- CMD (Windows Terminal (old windows 10))
+- Windows Terminal
-  - Fonts: Liberation Mono 18px
-  - BG Color = #071307, FG Color = #90b080, Cursor = Line #40ff40, Blink Default Speed.
-  - Screen Size = 120 x 30.
+  - Settings -> settings.json.

 ### Text Editor
 - Emacs 30.
   - Config files in .dotfiles/emacs.